-Dr. Christopher J. Devine is an Assistant Professor of Political Science at the University of Dayton, in Dayton, Ohio.
+Christopher J. Devine is an Assistant Professor of Political Science at the University of Dayton, in Dayton, Ohio.
 He earned his Ph.D. in Political Science from The Ohio State University in 2011, with concentrations in American Politics and Political Psychology.
-Devine's teaching and research interests include American politics, public opinion, political parties, campaigns and elections, the US presidency, and political psychology.
+Devine's teaching and research interests include American politics, public opinion, political parties, campaigns and elections, the US presidency, political psychology, and constitutional law.

 Assistant Professor of Political Science, University of Dayton

 The VP Advantage: How Running Mates Influence Home State Voting in Presidential Elections, Manchester University Press

 The Politics of the Presidential Medal of Freedom: A Fifty Year Analysis, 1963-2013, New England Journal of Political Science

 Ideological Social Identity: Psychological Attachment to Ideological In-Groups as a Political Phenomenon and a Behavioral Influence, Political Behavior